some-avail/readibl/README.md

 - unpack, place it somewhere in your user-folder.
 - open a terminal and go to your Readibl-directory.
 - run the executable "flashread" by entering: ./flashread
+- if it fails try the executable for older debian linux-systems: ./flashread_older
 - to access the local web-server you just started, type: http://localhost:5050/flashread-form
 - the portnumber can now be changed in the configuration-file: settings_flashread.conf